If you have been financially impacted by the coronavirus, Cashfloat is here to help you.

 Coronavirus Rights for Employees

-The unfolding COVID-19 situation is impacting UK businesses of all sizes across every industry.
+The constantly changing COVID-19 situation is still impacting UK businesses of all sizes across every industry.
 Cashfloat brings you a summary of your rights in the workplace during the coronavirus crisis.
 As always, public health and safety is the top priority, and we urge customers to listen to government directives.

 If you are considered extremely vulnerable and have been instructed to stay home and shield, please do so.

 - If your employer offers you the option to work from home, you are entitled to your regular salary.